 Activate Full-page Caching

 This is a rather easy way to improve your Magento website performance.
-Simply go to your Admin Panel and navigate to system.
+Simply go to your Admin Panel and navigate to the system.
 From there, go to tools and navigate to cache management.
 Once there, make sure that all of the options have been enabled.
 This is a simple way to progress your Magento speed optimization.

 Set Your Website to Production Mode